frederic-perez/AmE-dictionary/data/dictionary.md

 __the final frontier__ _n_ Outer space, especially from the perspective of space colonization. _There is a turf war brewing in the final frontier._
 __the final straw__
 __the going thing__ _idiom_ The latest and most popular trend, fad, or fashion.
+__the granddaddy of them all__ _idiom_ The biggest, oldest, most impressive, or most respected person or thing of his, her, or its kind.
 __the half of it__ _idiom_ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the happy day__ _idiom_ A wedding, or marriage in general.
 __the haves and the have nots__